Vanesscript/To-Do_List/README.md

 # To-Do_List

 ## Description
-This is the first version of a to-do list I made to learn Html, Css and Javascript.
+This is the second version of a to-do list I made to learn Html, Css and Javascript.

-This version does not contain any FormData usage to learn how to master several ways of making a to-do list.
+This version aims to use FormData to manage the task creation.

 ## Features
 The To-Do List allows you to :